rkaippully/webgear/pages/guide/choosing-a-monad.md

 ```

 You can use any monad of your choice `#!hs m` with a `#!hs Handler'` or `#!hs Middleware'`.
 However, `#!hs m` must be an
 instance of `#!hs MonadRouter` to make use of the routing features.
-You could build such an instance for your
+One option is to implement an instance of `#!hs
-monad.
-However, it is a lot easier if you can find a way to transform monadic values in `#!hs m` to `#!hs Router`.
+MonadRouter` for your monad.
+However, it'd be a lot easier if there was a way to transform a handler in your monad to a
+handler in the `#!hs Router` monad.

 ## Transformations
 There is a function for that!